Library Services During COVID-19

 Access to computers

-- Computers are located on first and second floors and are available on a first-come first-served basis.
+- Public computers are available for use on a first-come first-served basis.

 - You also have the option to access library computers remotely to use programs that you may not have on your personal computer.

 Printing and scanning

 - Printing and scanning are available in the library.
 We do not accept cash, credit, or debit onsite.
 You must load money onto your printing account online via Papercut.

 Current U of G students, staff and faculty can request physical books from U of G and Omni partner libraries.

 Once you have found the item you'd like to request in Omni, sign in and then click "Request."
 Select your pickup location.
 McLaughlin Library is the main library at the U of G main campus.

 - You may request any book you find in Omni, whether it is owned by U of G or another Omni partner library.

 You will receive an email with further direction once the item has been processed.
 Please be patient as this email could take up to 3 business days.